-Evolutionary Evaluation and the Systems Evaluation Protocol were developed by the RYTE Lab in collaboration with the Cornell Office for Research on Evaluation (CORE) with support from a National Science Foundation funded grant (William Trochim, PI, Jennifer Brown Urban, co-PI).
+Evolutionary Evaluation and the Systems Evaluation Protocol were developed by the RYTE Institution in collaboration with the Cornell Office for Research on Evaluation (CORE) with support from a National Science Foundation funded grant (William Trochim, PI, Jennifer Brown Urban, co-PI).
 A systems evaluation approach considers the complex factors that are inherent in the larger system in which a program is embedded.
 In addition, our systems evaluation approach focuses on enhancing the internal evaluation capacity of programs and organizations.
 Our research is focused on assessing whether our approach to systems evaluation is associated with high quality evaluation plans and logic/pathway models and an increase in evaluation capacity for practitioners working in multiple settings.

 The Systems Evaluation Protocol (SEP) is a guide to our approach to evaluation planning, implementation, and utilization and is a useful tool for anyone engaged in program evaluation and planning and can be accessed free of charge on the CORE website.